urself25/OrcaSlicer_FF_AD4_Profile/README.md

 # OrcaSlicer_FF_AD4_Profile
 ## **STATUS UPDATE AND FUTURE OF THIS PROJECT**
 2025/03/07: The Adventurer 4 profile has been approved for integration into the next iteration of Orcaslicer.
 This means that installation of seperate files will no longer be needed and the Adventurer 4 profile files will not be updated.
+For current users, when the next iteration of Orca is released, confirm in the Release Notes that the Adventurer 4 profile is actually included.
+Then, I would suggest to delete the flashforge folder under "\program files\orcaslicer\resources\profiles\Flashforge\"; and "\Users\username\AppData\Roaming\OrcaSlicer\system\Flashforge\" to make sure no previous files remain since the naming convention changed in future updates of Orcaslicer.
+This will prevent potential issues but rest assured that none of your user presets will be deleted.

 <ins>**Next steps: Adventurer 4 Pro**</ins>:
 While I don't own an Adventurer 4 Pro, I will do my best to make a profile for Orcaslicer.
 As such, testers will be needed to try it out and report any issues.
 A first attempt is already available under the Releases as V0.5.
 Next releases will however be based on the next iteration of Orcaslicer and previous versions will not be supported.